|

 The ends of the base on a faux fireplace mantel.
 The base is made out of wood and there is an arrow to show placement.

-Screw the two ends to the two long pieces.
+Using wood screws, screw the two short ends to the two long pieces.

-Once the ends are connected bit in the two cross pieces making sure that there is room at the top as the mdf will slide down into the frame.
+Once the ends are connected put in the two cross pieces making sure that there is room at the top as the MDF board will slide down into the frame.

 Once the base is built start building the actual fireplace insert that goes between the opening on the fireplace surround as shown.